evolvingstuff/vdw2/content/posts/20-reasons-for-not-taking-vitamin-d-debunked.md

    * Can break open a  capsule and add the powder to drink/food

-   * Can use liquid, [spray](/posts/vitamin-d-sprayed-inside-cheeks-buccal-spray-several-studies), <a href="/posts/topical-vitamin-d-provides-more-benefits-than-oral-sometimes-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Topical Vitamin D provides more benefits than oral sometimes - many studies">topical</a> forms
+   * Can use liquid, [spray](/posts/vitamin-d-sprayed-inside-cheeks-buccal-spray-several-studies), [topical](/posts/topical-vitamin-d-provides-more-benefits-than-oral-sometimes-many-studies) forms

 1.  **Worry about forgetting to take a pill**